cibernox/svelte-intl-precompile/README.md

     vite: {
       plugins: [
-        // if your translations are defined in /locales/[lang].js
+        // if your translations are defined in /locales/[lang].js precompileIntl('locales')
-        // also you can change prefix for json files ($locales by default) precompileIntl('locales', '$myprefix')
+        // precompileIntl('locales', '$myprefix') // also you can change import path prefix for json files ($locales by default)
       ]
     }
   }